korylprince/OpenVPN-Client-Generator/README.md

-A simple utility on top of OpenVPN's easy-rsa that creates a zip bundle of all needed files to connect to OpenVPN server for the 3 Major OSes.
+A simple utility on top of OpenVPN's easy-rsa that creates a zip bundle of all needed files to connect to OpenVPN server for the 3 Major OSes and Android.
 A sample server configuration is included.

 OpenVPN-Client-Generator